 The 3 foundations of participative leadership

-In contrast to more traditional hierarchical models, participative leadership values collaboration and inclusion in decision-making.
-It recognizes the unique contributions of each team member and thus generally fosters the creation of a climate of trust, stimulates creativity and encourages innovation.
-In this article, we examine the foundations of this leadership style, its practical benefits and the essential skills needed to implement it effectively in a variety of organizational contexts.
+Participative leadership distinguishes itself from traditional hierarchical models by emphasizing collaboration and inclusion in decision-making.
+By valuing everyone's contributions, it fosters a climate of trust, stimulates creativity and encourages innovation.
+This article explores the foundations of this mode of leadership, its concrete benefits and the essential skills needed to apply it effectively in the workplace.

-• Taking the time to recognize individual contributions.
-"I'd like to thank Sophie for her very good time management, which enabled us to meet our deadlines."
+• Valuing individual contributions: "Thank you Sophie for your time management, which enabled us to meet our deadlines."

 2. Encourage initiative